Towards mutual synchronization of serially connected Spin Torque Oscillators based on magnetic tunnel junctions: Synchronization to an external signal

-It is worth noting, that for a synchronization to occur, the experimental conditions must be very precisely controlled: the sample must me aligned precisely with an external magnetic field; the value of this magnetic field as well as DC bias require careful experimental tuning with successive approximation to achieve stable free oscillations.
+We calculate the FWHM for each measured point, shown in Fig.\ref{fig:injection-spectra}b).
+In the locking region, the FWHM significantly drops from the average of \SI{12.5}{\mega\hertz} to less than \SI{2.5}{\mega\hertz}.
+This drop in the FWHM of the signal is another indication of the synchronization process.
+We found that for a synchronization to occur, the experimental conditions must be very precisely controlled: the sample must be aligned precisely with an external magnetic field; the value of this magnetic field as well as DC bias require careful experimental tuning with successive approximation to achieve stable free oscillations.